stahta01/cmoc/doc/cmoc-manual.markdown

 [LWASM manual about its symbols](http://lwtools.projects.l-w.ca/manual/manual.html#AEN237) for details on using local labels.

+The assembler may also support `$` as a local label marker, but it is not recommended to use it that way in inline assembly because it may hinder portability to OS-9, where `$` is not used as a local label marker.

-The following example fills array `out` with `n` copies of character `ch`, then returns the address that follows the region written to:
+The following example fills array `out` with `n` copies of character `ch`, then returns the address that follows the region written to.
+(References to C variables should be preceded by a colon to avoid ambiguities, especially when a C variable has the same name as a processor register.)

     #include <cmoc.h>